7-Minute Frosting (Foolproof Recipe)

 How to Make 7 Minute Frosting

-You just want to use a good stainless steel pot for this, definitely not one with a nonstick coating because we are going to beat it for several minutes and all that mess would flake off and get in your icing – so don’t do that!
+Pro tip: You’ll want to use a good stainless steel pot for this.
+Definitely not one with a nonstick coating, because we are going to beat it for several minutes and all that mess would flake off and get in your icing – so don’t do that!

 Finally, add the water.
 We don’t add the vanilla extract until the end.

-Place this mixture over medium-low heat (in between low and medium, so about a four on my stove) and turn that electric mixer on.
+Place this mixture over medium-low heat (about a 4 on my stove) and then turn the electric mixer on.

-Beat this constantly for about 5 to 7 minutes, or until and stiff peaks form.
-I use this mixer for mine.
+Beat this constantly for about 5 to 7 minutes, or until sugar dissolves and stiff peaks form.

 A word of caution

-Now listen, right about now you’re going to be thinking “Okay, this is crazy.
+Right now, you might be thinking, “Okay, this is crazy.
 This is never going to form stiff peaks.
 I’m sure this is as good as it will get.
 I might as well give up and just ice the cake.”

-Fold in the vanilla extract.
-Maintain that perfect trail left from the beaters and keep from having any of the icing sliding back down to smooth.
+Now add in your vanilla extract and fold it in.
+Maintain that perfect trail left by the beaters and keep any icing from sliding back down to smooth.
 Remove this from the heat and have a little taste of it – pure marshmallow heaven.

-Ice your cake with this 7-minute frosting and you’re good to go.
-I enjoy using a long frosting spreader to spread the icing.
+Ice your cake with this 7-minute frosting, and you’re good to go.

 Oh my goodness, how light and fluffy does that look?